-Do you need to know how to exclude specific pages and posts from appearing in areas of your website like your sitemap?
+Ever wondered how to exclude public viewing of specific posts or pages in areas of your site like your sitemap?

-Often, the easiest way to do this is to filter your pages or posts by their unique ID.
+Often, the easiest way to do this is to filter your pages or posts by ID.

-Your WordPress Post Or Page ID is a unique identifier that WordPress assigns automatically to every post or page created on your site.
+Your WordPress Page ID is a unique identifier that WordPress assigns automatically to every post or page you create on your site.

-Knowing the page or post ID can be useful if for example, you want to exclude pages from showing in your WordPress sitemap, or if you want only certain pages to display in the sidebar section of your site.
+Knowing how to locate a post or page ID can be quite useful if, for example, you want to prevent pages from showing in your WordPress sitemap, or if you want only certain pages to display in your WordPress sidebar.

-In this tutorial, you will learn how to find page and post IDs in your WP website.
+In this step-by-step tutorial, you are going to learn how to find the page or post ID in your WP blog.

-- 1 How To Find WordPress Post And Page IDs: Step-By-Step Tutorial
+- How To Locate Page And Post IDs In WordPress: Step-By-Step Tutorial

 (WP Dashboard – All Pages)